Michael Wing, Hofburg Imperial Palace

 Visit Vienna – Hofburg Imperial Palace

 The Hofburg Imperial Palace in the Old Town was once the winter palace of the Hapsburgs.
 The Hofburg Imperial Palace is now the President’s residence.
 The buildings are spread out and have various exterior styles.
-The most photographed section of the Hofburg Imperial Palace is the Michael Wing.
+The Michael Wing is the most photographed section of the Hofburg Imperial Palace.
 Hofburg Palace includes the Imperial Silver Collection, the Sisi Museum and the Imperial Apartments.

 Also in the Imperial Palace complex is the Spanish Riding School with its famous Lipizzaner stallion performances.
 The Spanish Riding School was founded in 1752 with horses from Slovenia.
 On the other side of the plaza is St. Michael’s Church.
 Mozart’s “Requiem” was first performed at St Michael’s Church.
 Also on the plaza is the Demel Bakery and Cafe, which was formerly the imperial bakery.